Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Testing Environments

-I used branches in Git to create a safer environment to develop different features and sections of the app.
-Once the initial section/feature had been finished and the initial test had been completed, the branch would merge with the master branch.

-I used two sets of hardware to undergo building and completing the tests for the app; I was using a 2012 28 inch iMac and a 2020 13inch Macbook air with the M1 processor.
+I used two sets of hardware to undergo building and testing the app; I used a 2012 28 inch iMac and a 2020 13inch Macbook air with the M1 processor.
 On both, I was primarily using the Google Chrome web browser.

 ### Desktop testing